ADVERTISEMENT

 5. It’s Potentially the Most Troubling Girlboss Narrative of All Time

 Listen, I work in women’s media.
 I’ve seen plenty of boss babes fly too close to the sun in the pursuit of shattering a glass ceiling.
 And still, with confidence, I can say that the specific brand of “female empowerment” that LuLaRoe created is some of the most toxic shit of all time.
 The LuLaRoe culture targeted stay-at-home mothers, and some consultants who participated in the documentary shared that their uplines suggested they sell breast milk to cover startup costs.
 Retailers shared stories of times DeAnne provided them with suggestions for being good wives, which essentially boiled down to: let’s hope the cheap fabric of these leggings can hold up while you spend a considerable amount of time down on your knees.
 Yes, seriously!
-At one point, DeAnne even said in her interview, “Women can be strong, but there’s a time to let be your hero.”
+At one point, DeAnne even said in her interview, “Women can be strong, but there’s a time to let [your husband] be your hero.”
 And if DeAnne’s guidelines weren’t messy enough on their own, her husband Mark stepped in to sprinkle a few Mormon learnings while publicly comparing himself to Joseph Smith, the founder of Mormonism.

 Although it’s nowhere near as profitable as it once was, LuLaRoe is still up and running today, and there’s even a woman in the doc who said she plans to keep hustling with the company until she dies.
 LuLaRoe’s minions are also flooding Amazon with bad reviews for LuLaRich, so there are definitely still tons of women out there who will ride for this company until the end.
 Unfortunately, with the exception of reputation-destroying documentaries, it seems like there really aren’t any consequences for the creators of MLM companies.
 In my opinion, we can choose to look at this through one of two lenses.
 On one hand, it means that DMs remain an incredibly vulnerable space in which all of us are at risk of being recruited for a life-ruining pyramid scheme at any given moment.
 On the other hand, it means that we will inevitably get a Monat exposé very soon.